Request demo

 Note: While checking the prospect’s LinkedIn, perhaps you will find connections or interests in common, or even similar background education.
 This can make you two easily connect during the call.

-The second step: the Call
+The second step: the call

 This is the time to actively listen to your prospect’s pain points, ask questions to get all the information you need about the prospect and the company.